Ishan-Nobu/Weather-App/README.md

 - Install all dependencies using npm install.
 - Now run npm install.
 - Get your API key from OpenWeatherAPI.
-- Open your brower and go to http://localhost:5173.
+- Open your browser and go to http://localhost:5173.